-The lodge consists of 5 chalets which sleeps two persons, accommodating 10 guests maximum at a time.
+The lodge consists of 10 suites, accommodating 20 adults (excluding children).
 Meals are served at the communal main lodge areas.

 Yes, due to our remote location, please ensure that you communicate your requirements well in advance.

 No, unfortunately not.
 All beverages to be purchased on site from our cash bar.

 • Collection time: 1:30PM, standard.

 • Collection point: Welgevonden West Gate, where you must leave your vehicle.